aronwc/mlsm/papers/schulz13multi/aculotta.md

 ####Assumptions####
 Since the accuracy measures are only computed on tweets that carry geocoordinates, one important assumption is that tweets that carry geocoordinates are not systematically different from other tweets.

-####Questions####
+####Synthesis###
-- What is the result without using the location service indicator?
+- An additional experiment would be to compute accuracy result without using the location service indicator?
 This seems to be a very important indicator, but seems to be an artifact of this data source.
 This will probably not generalize to geolocating other text sources.
 - Is there a bias introduced by not splitting the data chronologically?
+This can be tested.
 - What is the accuracy if the system is forced to predict every message (instead of the 92% they report)?
+- My next steps would be to incoprorate this approach within a health surveillance system to see if greater knowledge of location it improves monitoring capabilities.

 ####Related Papers####
 - Hale, S., and Gaffney, D. 2012.
 [Where in the world are you?
 Geolocation and language identification in Twitter](http://www.geospace.co.uk/files/icwsm_paper2.pdf).
 In Proceedings of ICWSM’12, 518–521.